lafriedel/100-days-of-code/log-r2.md

 ### R2D5 (6/15/18)
 I worked through some of freeCodeCamp's ES6 section.
 Getting stuck on writing higher order arrow functions -- higher order functions are still giving me a bit of trouble.

+### R2D6 (6/16/18)
+Frustrated by my block on higher order arrow functions, I went back to CSS and worked through a large chunk of freeCodeCamp's Applied Visual Design section.